Skip to content

 A Second Faircourt

-In 1916, the Kusar’s purchased what was named Blythewood from their Bernardsville neighbors, the Kunhardts, Anthony and Susie Dryden Kuser, bought the estate and proceeded to enlarge and alter the house.
-The relatively simple Blythewood was transformed into an ornate home the Kusers renamed Faircourt as well.
-In 1919 Brooke Russell marries the wealthy John Dryden Kuser.
+In 1916, the Kusars purchased what was then known as Blythewood from their Bernardsville neighbors, the Kunhardts.
+Anthony and Susie Dryden Kuser bought the estate and proceeded to enlarge and alter the house.
+The relatively simple Blythewood was transformed into an ornate home, and the Kusers renamed it Faircourt as well.
+In 1919, Brooke Russell marries the wealthy John Dryden Kuser.
 Although they live in luxury, the marriage is miserable.
-Brooke would later reveal her husband beat her numerous times.
+Brooke would later reveal her husband had beaten her numerous times.

 Download a copy of “Historic Faircourt” from the Bernardsville Public Library researched by local historian W. Barry Thomson.